 On the 2nd of May 2017, Professor Ian Frazer AC presented the Raine 60th Anniversary Oration in honour of the late Mary and Joe Raine.
 Their commitment to medical research in Western Australia has resulted in the support of nearly 500 researchers and the distribution of more than $50 m, since establishment of the Raine Medical Research Foundation in 1957.
 If you missed Professor Frazer’s outstanding presentation ‘Translating research into practice: lessons I’ve learnt’, a link to the recording can …

-Professor Shulamit Levenberg from the Faculty of Biomedical Engineering, Technion, Israel Institute of Technology will present a Raine Lecture entitled: “Engineering Vascularised Tissue Constructs” on 8 December 2016 at 12 pm at the McCusker Auditorium, Harry Perkins Institute of Medical Research.
+Professor Shulamit Levenberg from the Faculty of Biomedical Engineering, Technion, Israel Institute of Technology will present a Raine Lecture entitled: “Vascularization dynamics in engineered tissues” on 13 July 2017 at 12 pm at the McCusker Auditorium, Harry Perkins Institute of Medical Research.
 All welcome.

 Medical Forum WA has included a feature article about the Raine Medical Research Foundation in its July 2017 issue.